Adthrawn/kashiyukabot/README.md

  - accessTokenSecret

 There are two other configs
- - image_dir - path to where the images are stored
+ - image_dir - path to where the images are stored ex: '/home/user/pictures/'
  - hastags - the hashtags to include with the post

 At the moment, you should only need the following python libraries.
 Install these via pip